PlaybookPrompts & PlaybooksOral surgery

 Referral-driven growth gets stronger when the practice treats the referral handoff as its own conversion system instead of assuming trust automatically transfers.

 Treat Oral Surgery Referral Conversion Playbook as one operating piece, not a loose playbook.
-For oral surgery operators, a referral-source map for general dentists, orthodontists, periodontists, and patient self-referrals should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a done-for-you system is installed.
+For oral surgery operators, a referral-source map for general dentists, orthodontists, periodontists, and patient self-referrals should help clarify how calls, web intake, booking, CRM routing, follow-up, review automation, and owner visibility fit together before a connected system is installed.

 In the full TQP build, these notes connect AI receptionist systems, lead-capturing smart websites, reputation operations, missed-call recovery, and reactivation workflows into one front-door operating layer.